 11 Feb 1823 The Royal Malta Fencibles assisted in the disaster which befell the convent of the Minori Osservanti at Strada St Ursula Valletta.
 During carnival, it was customary for a large number of children to gather for refreshments at the convent.
 On this occasion a panic ensued, and as the boys rushed out of the convent through a half open door they were trampled upon and suffocated.
 110 boys aged between 8 to 15 years were killed.

 May 1825 Strength 498 men.
-In May the Fencibles was reorganised into a regiment of six companies, with an establishment of 25 officers and 504 other ranks.
+In May the Fencibles was reorganised into a regiment of six companies of 75 rank and file each, with an establishment of 25 officers and 504 other ranks.
 It was transferred from the control of the Colonial Department to the British establishment.
 The artillery companies were lost.

 The pension granted to widows of medical officers of the RMFR was set at 7 shillings a day for a surgeon, and 3 shillings and six pence for an assistant surgeon.

-3 October Widower CSgt Giuseppe Mulinari to Giovanna Barnes, widow of Sgt William Edward Barnes 1st/10th Regiment.
+- 3 Oct 1825 Widower CSgt Giuseppe Mulinari married Giovanna Barnes, widow of Sgt William Edward Barnes 1st/10th Regiment.